A-Z GUIDE on choosing a Surfboard

 Answer: Long, Round, Soft and Thick

 Well, as a beginner surfer – getting to know the balance is the main key when you want to advance your skills on the water.
-A long, soft and thick surfboard is perfect for beginners to learn on.
-I know, that many surfers who got the spark for the surf, want to skip the learning process in order to get a cooler-looking shortboard.
-Well, unfortunately in surfing that’s not really possible.
-It takes a lot of time to get good at surfing and really enjoy the sport, and getting a performance board at the very beginning is the opposite of the learning process.
+Long, soft and thick surfboards are perfect for beginners to learn on.
+I know, that many surfers who got the spark for the surf, want to skip the learning process to get a cooler-looking shortboard.
+Well, unfortunately in surfing that’s not possible.
+It takes a lot of time to get good at surfing and enjoy the sport, and getting a performance board at the very beginning is the opposite of the learning process.

 The best way to start surfing as a beginner is to do it on a soft top foam board.
 All the surf schools have a wide variety of soft top boards for the beginners who are learning to surf.

 WHY is the soft top foam-board best for the beginner surfer?